walshbr/data-for-the-rest-of-us/pages/week-15-distribution.md

 * Work time to develop and implement the distribution plan for your dataset.
 * Brandon available for check-in's and questions

+## Final Project Description

+Follow the steps of the course units to create a dataset and accompanying narrative.
+The outcome will look similar to the datasets shared on the [Post45 Data Collective](https://data.post45.org/) and [Responsible Datasets in Context](https://www.responsible-datasets-in-context.com/).
+Your final product should include:

+* Collected, cleaned data
+* Metadata breakdown
+* Narrative of the dataset
+* Usage examples, suggestions, and questions it raises
+* Basic analysis
+* Credits
+* Licensing information

+The resulting work will probably be around 5-7 pages altogether, and you have milestones to hit along the way to get you there.

 ## Homework